 The Campus Reading

-Every incoming first-year class has something in common before arriving on campus: the Campus Reading – a text that all students will receive prior to move-in and are expected to read.
+Every incoming student has something in common before arriving on campus: the Campus Reading – a text that all students will receive prior to move-in and are expected to read.
 This assignment forms the basis for a community-wide dialogue that begins during orientation and continues throughout the year and takes place in houses, Vanderbilt Visions groups, and across campus.
-In the fall, all new students will be invited to attend the 16th annual Lawson Lecture which will further develop the themes expressed in the book.
+In the fall, all new students will be invited to attend the 18th annual Lawson Lecture which will further develop the themes expressed in the book.

 Past Campus Readings